kenellorando/cadence/README.md

 ### Installation
 1. Edit `cadence/config/cadence.env`.
-   1. Set `CSERVER_MUSIC_DIR` to an absolute path of a directory on your system which contains your music files to play.
+   1. Set `CSERVER_MUSIC_DIR` to an absolute path of a directory on your system which contains music files (`.mp3`, `.flac`) to play.
 The target is not recursively searched.
+The default value is `/music/`.
-   2. Set `CSERVER_REQRATELIMIT` to an integer value of seconds to timeout users after they make song requests.
-Set this value to `0` to disable rate limiting.
+   2. Set `CSERVER_REQRATELIMIT` to an integer value that represents a song request cooldown period in seconds.
+Set this value to `0` to disable request rate limiting.
+The default value is `180`.
 2. Edit `cadence_icecast2/config/cadence.xml`.
    1. Change all instances of `hackme` to a new password.
    2. Set the `<hostname>` value to a URL you expect your audience to connect to.
 Cadence uses this value to set the stream source in the UI.
-This may be a DNS name, a public or internal IP address, or default to `localhost` if the radio is meant to be accessible from the host machine only.
+This may be a DNS name or a public or internal IP address.
+You can leave the default value `localhost` if your radio is meant to be accessible locally only.
 3. Edit `cadence_liquidsoap/config/cadence.liq`:
    1. Change all instances of `hackme` to a new password.
-   2. If you changed the `CSERVER_MUSIC_DIR` value in step 1, change any instances of the default value `"/music/"` to match it here.
+   2. If you changed the `CSERVER_MUSIC_DIR` value in step 1, change any instances of the default value `/music/` to match it here.
 4. `docker compose up`
    1. On older versions of Docker, use `docker-compose up` instead.